FAIRChemistry/datamodel_calibration/specifications/CalibrationModel.md

   - Description: Name of the analyte
 - inchi
   - Type: string
+  - Description: InChi code of the analyte
+- smiles
+  - Type: string
-  - Description: InnChi code of the analyte
+  - Description: Smiles code of the analyte
 - ph
   - Type: PositiveFloat
   - Description: pH of solution.